twopoint71/reuptime/CONTEXT.md

 # Project Context

 ## Overview
 This is a Flask web application called "ReUptime" for monitoring AWS instance uptime.
-The application uses SQLite for data storage and RRDtool for metrics collection and visualization.
-It provides a web-based interface for managing hosts, monitoring their uptime, and visualizing metrics.
+The application uses SQLite for data storage and RRDtool for metrics collection.
+It provides a web-based interface for managing hosts, monitoring their uptime, and visualizing metrics using Chart.js.

 ## Architecture Decisions